sminerport/academic-website/content/home/projects.md

 headless: true

 # Order that this section appears on the page.
-weight: 65
+weight: 10

-title: Projects
+title: Data Analytics Projects
-subtitle: ''
+subtitle: 'Write-ups for various projects written in Python, SAS, R, SQL, etc.'

 content:
   # Page type to display.
 E.g. project.